 With God, EVERY trial—every experience of pressing and of pressure (irrespective of its desired intent)—leads us into greater areas of influence, capacity and freedom.

-Jesus’ response to tribulation was not just that we would overcome because He did, but that we should “be of good cheer” because through Him we also overcome!
-If you are in a trial right now, you are in it to win it!
+Jesus’ response to tribulation was not just that He had overcome the world, but that we should “be of good cheer” because through Him we also overcome!
+If you are in a trial right now, be in it with faith that you are in it to win it!

 “Cheer” is actually the Greek word meaning “courage”.
 When Jesus tells us to “be of good cheer” in response to the trials of life—the narrow, pressing places—He is giving us a reason for courage: the assurance of victory because of what He accomplished for us!
 If you are in Christ then you have been given the right and the authority to overcome!